lue-bird/sloope/README.md

 - music
 - sound effect, pitch/intensity directly mapped from wheel movement

-too small bugs to probably matter
+too to probably matter
 - wheels on both sides of a line should be prevented by adding collision to the connection from back to front wheel
 - angle of arcs is based on connection between start and end, not actual angle
+- apply effects like gradients to shadows or glow to platforms